2006 Hershey's Kissables 300: Final laps

 With 45 laps to go, the 5th caution flew for debris when John Andretti's right front tire blew.
 Dale Earnhardt Jr. won the race off of pit road and lead the field to the restart with 40 laps to go.
 With 31 to go, the 6th caution flew for debris.
 The race would restart with 27 to go.
 But on that restart, Brian Vickers got hit from behind by Greg Biffle, Vickers went up into Biffle sending Biffle into the wall, and Vickers spun down into Kasey Kahne turning Kasey into the outside wall.
 Kahne came down and collected Regan Smith.
 The race restarted with 22 laps to go.
 But with 21 to go, the 8th caution flew for debris.
 The race got back underway with 18 to go.
 With 17 to go, David Green spun on the front stretch but no caution was thrown.
 With 13 to go, Tony Stewart took the lead from Dale Earnhardt Jr. On the same lap, Kyle Busch got hit from behind by Denny Hamlin and Busch's car came down into Jamie McMurray turning McMurray around and bringing out a caution, the 9th caution of the race.
 The race restarted with 10 to go.
 With 9 to go, the 10th caution would fly when David Reutimann blew a right front tire and hit the wall in turn 2.
 With 5 laps to go, the race would restart for the last time.
 On the restart, Dale Earnhardt Jr. attempted to pass Stewart for the lead.
 Michael Waltrip pulled to the outside of the two and made it three wide for the lead down the backstretch.
-After racing side by side for two laps, Waltrip passed Stewart for the lead with 3 to go but Stewart immeadeatly took it back on the same lap.
+After racing side by side for two laps, Waltrip passed Stewart for the lead with 3 to go but Stewart immediately took it back on the same lap.
 With 2 to go, Burney Lamar made a big charge from 9th to 2nd and was looking to win his first race in his 3rd Busch Series start.
 On the last lap, Clint Bowyer pulled to the inside of Lamar in turn 3 and Stewart pulled away.
 Off of turn 4, Lamar made contact with Stacy Compton and Compton spun around right in front of the field triggering a 11 car crash and bringing out the 11th and last caution of the race.
 During the wreck, some drivers like Denny Hamlin, Mark Green, and Tracy Hines plowed through and crashed hard into other cars.
 The wreck collected Jason Keller, Mark Green, Tracy Hines, Denny Hamlin, Kenny Wallace, Ashton Lewis, Tim Sauter, Reed Sorenson, Stacy Compton, Elliott Sadler, and Michael Waltrip.
 In the end, Tony Stewart won the Busch Series season opener at Daytona for the second year in a row.
 Despite finishing in second, Burney Lamar was not granted a post race interview by TNT.
 Clint Bowyer, Jon Wood, and Kevin Harvick rounded out the top 5 while Jason Leffler, Todd Kluever, J. J. Yeley, Reed Sorenson, and Mark Green rounded out the top 10.